THIS WORLD AND OTHERS LIKE IT

 About Drew Nikonowicz

 Drew Nikonowicz (born in St. Louis Missouri, 1993) earned a BFA degree from the University of Missouri - Columbia in 2016.
 His work employs analog photographic processes as well as computer simulations to deal with exploration and experience in contemporary culture.
 He has exhibited both nationally and internationally.
 In 2015, he received the Aperture Portfolio Prize and the Lenscratch Student Prize.
-Nikonowicz recently completed a one-year invitational residency at Fabrica Research Centre in Italy and now lives and works in the United States in Saint Louis, Missouri.
+In 2017, Nikonowicz completed a one-year residency at Fabrica Research Centre.
+Drew was named one of PDN's 30 Photographers to Watch in 2019.
+He now lives and works in the United States in Saint Louis, Missouri as an artist and owner of the company Standard Cameras.